-The B-17 Flying Fortress looked unstoppable.
-Big.
-Loud.
-Full of guns.
-But it had a hidden problem that caused deadly crashes—and nobody noticed at first.
+The B-17 Flying Fortress looked tough—big, loud, and covered in guns.
+But it had a hidden problem that caused deadly crashes, and no one noticed it at first.

 Pilots were crashing during landing.
 People blamed fatigue.
 Long missions, stress, mistakes.
 But the truth was worse: bad design.